ankitsinghmyself/Confer_space/README.md

 ## 💻 Overview of the files

 > 1.  confer.sql - It is mySQL data base file.
-> 2.  *.gif & *.jpg - all are images files that i used in this project
+> 2. Confer_space/Confer_Space/admin/ - This folder contains admin page
+> 3.  index.php - This is the main file that u have run it